cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 4. If free-play reward is enabled, analog joystick activity can trigger reward.
 5. When the configured end key is released, the run ends as a successful free-play exit.

+## Touch-Input Failure

+The `Fail On Touch Input` checkbox can be used to discourage reaching to the touch screen during joystick shaping.
+When enabled, any valid touch-screen input during cursor-only free play fails the free-play run, plays the failure sound, and logs `BehavState=fail`.

+In normal target-guided mode, touch input fails the active target attempt.
+Touches during intertrial are ignored so the punishment is tied to the visible joystick trial.

+Touch failures are stored with `failure_reason` set to `touch_input`.

 ## Cursor-Only Free-Play Reward

 Cursor-only free-play mode can optionally reward joystick exploration.
 This is intended for the earliest learning stage, where simply contacting or moving the joystick should be reinforced before target acquisition is required.

 This reward path is only used when `cursor_only_mode` is `true`.
 Normal target-based trials are unchanged.

+Reward channels in this task are looked up through the shared task-controller reward schedule.
+See [Reward Schedule Configuration](reward_schedule_configuration.md) for how schedule files, channel indexes, and reward durations are currently wired together.

 ### Free-play reward settings